What is VPS Hosting? A Cloudwards.net Buyers’ Guide

 In this article, we are going to look at what exactly VPS hosting is, what advantages it offers and the drawbacks you might expect to encounter.
 We will also be looking at VPS hosting from both a business and personal website’s point of view, so unless otherwise stated, whatever we say applies to both.

-If you’ve already settled on VPS hosting as the best fit for your burgeoning web empire, Cloudwards.net maintains a library of web hosting reviews that will help you further narrow down the search to find the best web hosting service for your needs.
-Some of our favorite hosting services that offer VPS hosting include Bluehost, Hostgator and Dreamhost.
+If you’ve already settled on VPS hosting as the best fit for your burgeoning web empire, Cloudwards.net maintains a library of web best web hosting services for your needs.
+Some of our favorites that offer VPS hosting include Bluehost, Hostgator and Dreamhost.

 What is VPS Hosting?

 VPS, in this case, stands for Virtual Private Server.
 This is a type of hosting where a physical server is subdivided into a number of virtual servers (see the difference between a virtual server and physical server in our guide).
 In other words, when you opt for VPS hosting, you actually get your own portion of a physical server where you can run your own operating system using your own allotted disk space and bandwidth.

 Meanwhile, a VPS hosting environment is just like owning your own dedicated server and yet it sits on a physical server that is shared with you and other VPS hosting clients.
 It can be said that this layout offers you a hosting solution that is both shared hosting and dedicated hosting at the same time.